By Tim Lambert

 1801 Swindon is still a tiny market town.
 It has a population of 1,198.
 As well as weekly markets Swindon has 4 annual fairs.

-1840 The Great Western Railway reaches Swindon and the company decide to build an engine building and maintenance works there.
+1840 The Great Western Railway reaches Swindon and the company decides to build an engine building and maintenance works there.

 1845 As the settlement grows St Marks Church is consecrated